IM Sports Participant Manual

 - Intramural Sports permits additions be made to rosters through the first three games of a sport season.
 This is our “roster adjustment period” for teams to figure out their rosters for late in the season and playoffs.

-- All participants are encouraged to signup on IMLeagues, but in the case of a last minute pickup, teams are permitted to sign up players at the field or court during the first three weeks of the season.
+- All participants are encouraged to sign up on IMLeagues, but in the case of a last minute pickup, teams are permitted to sign up players at the field or court during the first three weeks of the season.

-- Once the three week roster adjustment period ends, players cannot be added to the roster through IMLeagues (by the captain) or on site.
+- Once the three-week roster adjustment period ends, players cannot be added to the roster through IMLeagues (by the captain) or on site.
 An email will have to be sent to the IM Sports Coordinator for any roster issues.
-Players may be added after the three week sign up period for the following reasons:
+Players may be added after the three-week sign up period for the following reasons:

 - Team has an injury which causes a player to not continue playing.
 Teams can add a participant to the roster to replace the injured player.

-- If the team roster is not full, can add a player to the roster as long as that player has not participated on another team in the same sport/league.
+- If the team roster is not full, they can add a player to the roster as long as that player has not participated on another team in the same sport/league.